19hours/sg-statutes/Acts/Fire Safety Act.md

 [Act 14 of 2013 wef 01/09/2013]

-(3) No matter or thing done by the Commissioner or by any public officer or member of the Force shall, if it were done with reasonable care and in good faith for the purpose of carrying out the provisions of this Act, subject him or such person personally liable to any action, liability, claim or demand whatsoever.
+(3) No matter or thing done by the Commissioner or by any public officer, fire forensic specialist or member of the Force shall, if it were done with reasonable care and in good faith for the purpose of carrying out the provisions of this Act, subject him or such person personally liable to any action, liability, claim or demand whatsoever.

 [Act 14 of 2013 wef 01/09/2013]

+[Act 10 of 2015 wef 01/06/2015]

 ### Transfer of employees to Force